-Fleet Geo’s built-in asset tracker helps you keep track of your fleet at all times and - among other solutions - warns you of suspicious activity.
-Discover how to protect your fleet against thievery.
+Fleet Geo’s GPS van tracking system helps you keep track of your fleet and - among other solutions - warns you of suspicious activity.
+Discover how to protect your fleet against unwanted activity.

 With our van tracker device you can see, at all times, where all of your fleet vehicles are and if any are where they shouldn’t be.